 Keck Northeast Astronomy Consortium: guidelines for symposium paper writing

 Papers due Sept.
-25, via email to Prof. Eric Jensen
+23, via email to Prof. Roy Kilgard

 All papers will be prepared with LaTeX — there is a required style file provided below as well as a template .tex file

-Students who give a talk on their research at the 2015 symposium (October 16-17 at Williams) will be writing a short paper to be published in the proceedings of the symposium.
+Students who give a talk on their research at the 2016 symposium (October 14-15 at Wesleyan) will be writing a short paper to be published in the proceedings of the symposium.
 This proceedings document has been published annually for over twenty years — ask your research advisor to show you some old editions.